 CBD oil has become very popular recently for its use in supplements that alleviate pain, inflammation, and anxiety in dogs.
 Most of the research on CBD surrounds human medicine and its use for pain relief, glaucoma, seizures, and chemotherapy side effects.

 There is abundant anecdotal evidence to suggest that CBD can be effective when used for dogs with anxiety and arthritis pain.
-However, I think the jury is still out on the safety aspect.
-Always use CBD under your vet’s supervision since there is a risk of side effects.
+However, it’s important to remember to always use CBD under your vet’s supervision since there is a risk of side effects.

 Joint supplements for dogs can make a world of difference